 As the company grew, so did the staff.
 Lots had heard the OpenClassrooms story (some are former students!), but many had not.
 How could we make sure that everyone stayed aligned?

-We felt the need to agree on a simple set of principles to drive how we should behave.
-Everyone at the company brainstormed until we settled on these principles.
+We needed to agree on a simple set of principles to drive our behavior..
+Everyone at the company brainstormed until we settled on four principles.

-We care because it's integral to quality education.
+We care because caring is the foundation for building quality education.
 It's as simple as that.
 Without genuine care for our students, no educational journey could ever succeed.

 It is paramount that we pay close attention to each student and address their specific needs.
 Thus, our pedagogical model revolves around providing a custom, supportive experience.

 We emphasize human interactions throughout our online programs.
 One-on-one mentorship, an active online community, and support from student advisors and career coaches come together to make students feel cared for.

 We strive to get it right the first time for students all day, every day.
 When we don't, we go out of our way to remedy the situation.
 If the mentor we selected for the student is not a match, we assign another one who is.
 If students fall behind on their study plan, we reach out to them with personalized tips to help them out.

 Among OpenClassrooms team members, we try to care for and respect each other's opinions and perspectives as much as we can.
 This spirit guides all of our interactions.

 In 2019, OpenClassrooms launched something that didn’t exist in the education world: online apprenticeships.
 Aligned with our mission, the student can financially access an education thanks to an employers’ support.

-That’s the daring spirit we want to keep alive.
-It’s the constant willingness to jump into the unknown and try new solutions and education techniques.
+That’s an example of the daring spirit we want to keep alive: it’s the constant willingness to jump into the unknown and try new solutions and education techniques.

 That is also the spirit we want to spread among the OpenClassrooms community.
 The road to knowledge is also a question of daring.